afrind/draft-frindell-moq-chat/draft-frindell-moq-chat.md

 The participant SHOULD also send a SUBSCRIBE message to moq-chat/id in order to get the participant list and subsequent participant updates.
 It is RECOMMENDED the participant request the catalog starting from the latest Group.
-If the participant wishes to operate in "All-Broadcast, No Receive" Mode (also called "Messages?-Only-Mine" or (MOM) Mode), it can omit subscribing to the chat catalog.
+If the participant wishes to operate in "All-Broadcast, No Receive" Mode, it can omit subscribing to the chat catalog.

 When a moq-chat server receives an ANNOUNCE and sends an ANNOUNCE OK, it MUST update the catalog.
 It can either publish a new Group with the updated